micro-payment/micro-payment/docs/index.md

 If one cent is too course grain for your web app, e.g., you want to deliver an email service, you can offer several of your service units for a single cent.
 E.g., sending of 10 emails for one cent.

 BTW, think how email traffic would change, if it would cost something, even just a little.
 Spam would be a thing of the past.
 Maybe many of us would think a bit longer before hitting reply with just a few words.
 Maybe we could get email traffic down to a managable volume.
-Yust dreaming ;-)
+Just dreaming ;-)